 d) General Requirements

-1. Frontage on a public street is required for all lots in the Rural District except those comprising a Farmhouse Cluster (see Special Requirements, paragraph e), this section), those comprising a Conservation Subdivision (see Special Requirements, paragraph f), or those specifically excepted in Article 8.1.
+- Frontage on a public street is required for all lots in the Rural District except those comprising a Farmhouse Cluster (see Special Requirements, paragraph e), this section), those comprising a Conservation Subdivision (see Special Requirements, paragraph f), or those specifically exempted in Article 8.1.

 2. Development in the Rural District shall meet the following standards:

-a.
-Non-residential lots outside of planned developments and lots in exempt subdivisions not approved as Farmhouse Clusters or Conservation Subdivisions require a minimum lot size of 20,000 square feet and a minimum lot width of 90’; no open space requirement.
-Further, individual lots of less than 20,000 square feet and/or 90’ width, existing prior to the effective date of this ordinance, are construed to be conforming.
+- Non-residential lots outside of planned developments and lots in exempt subdivisions not approved as Farmhouse Clusters or Conservation Subdivisions require a minimum lot size of 20,000 sq. ft. and a minimum lot width of 90’; no open space requirement.
+Further, individual lots of less than 20,000 sq. ft. and/or 90’ width, existing prior to the effective date of this ordinance, are construed to be conforming.